 Eyas Alhomouz (Chairman)

 There are procedures in place, agreed by the Board, to enable Directors, in furtherance of their duties, to seek independent professional advice at the Company’s expense.

 The Audit Committee

 The audit and risk committee (the “Audit Committee”) is a committee of the Board of Directors that supports the Board of Directors in fulfilling its requirements with respect to financial reporting, internal accounting controls and auditing matters.
 The Audit Committee is required to comply with laws, regulations and stock exchange requirements, which inter alia require that the majority of the members are independent and at least one of the independent members shall have relevant qualifications within accounting/auditing.
-The Audit Committee consists of Mr. Turner (Chairman), Mr. Iskander and Mr. Moe.
-The Audit Committee is appointed by and amongst the members of the Board of Directors.
+The Audit Committee consists of Mr. Turner (Chairman) and Mr. Iskander.
+The Audit Committee is appointed by and amongs the members of the Board of Directors.
 Mr. Turner satisfies the criteria of being both independent from management and competent in accounting.

 According to the Company’s Audit and Risk Committee Charter, the Audit Committee shall consist of at least three members appointed by the Board of Directors.
 All members of the committee must be non-executive directors and a majority of the members must be independent.

 The primary purpose of the Audit Committee is to assist the Board of Directors in fulfilling its statutory and fiduciary responsibilities relating to:

 - the quality and integrity of the Company’s financial statements, accounting policies and financial reporting and disclosure practices;